CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/README.md

 > Let the extent of the root bounding volume along one dimension *d* be *(min<sub>d</sub>, max<sub>d</sub>)*.
 The number of bounding volumes along that dimension for a given level  is *2<sup>level</sup>*.
 The size of each bounding volume at this level, along dimension *d*, is *size<sub>d</sub> = (max<sub>d</sub> - min<sub>d</sub>) / 2<sup>level</sup>*.
 The extent of the bounding volume of a child can then be computed directly as *(min<sub>d</sub> + size<sub>d</sub> * i, min<sub>d</sub> + size<sub>d</sub> * (i + 1))*, where *i* is the index of the child in dimension *d*.
 >

-The computed `boundingVolume` and `geometricError` properties can be overridden: The [`3DTILES_metadata`](https://github.com/CesiumGS/3d-tiles/tree/3d-tiles-next/extensions/3DTILES_metadata#implicit-tile-metadata) extension offers a mechanism for associating metadata with implicit tiles.
+The computed `boundingVolume` and `geometricError` properties can be overridden with the [`3DTILES_metadata`](https://github.com/CesiumGS/3d-tiles/tree/3d-tiles-next/extensions/3DTILES_metadata#implicit-tile-metadata) extension.
+This extension offers a mechanism for associating metadata with implicit tiles.
 This metadata can have different [Semantics](https://github.com/CesiumGS/3d-tiles/tree/3d-tiles-next/specification/Metadata/Semantics), including [`TILE_BOUNDING_BOX`](https://github.com/CesiumGS/3d-tiles/tree/3d-tiles-next/specification/Metadata/Semantics#tile_bounding_box) and [`TILE_GEOMETRIC_ERROR`](https://github.com/CesiumGS/3d-tiles/tree/3d-tiles-next/specification/Metadata/Semantics#tile_geometric_error).
-When metadata with these semantics is given for the implicit tiles, then the metadata values override the computed `boundingVolume` and `geometricError` properties of implicit tiles, respectively.
+When metadata with these semantics is given for the implicit tiles, the metadata values override the computed `boundingVolume` and `geometricError` properties of implicit tiles, respectively.
+This is useful for creating tighter bounding volumes than the implicitly computed bounding volumes.
+Additionally semantics like [`CONTENT_BOUNDING_BOX`](../../specification/Metadata/Semantics#content_bounding_box) can be used to define content bounding volumes for implicit tiles.

 ## Tile Coordinates